ragul-kachiappan/my-resume/README.md

 Edit your resume by modifying the `resume.json` file following the [JSON Resume Schema](https://jsonresume.org/schema/).

+NOTE: You will have to take care of hosting.
+I created a gist with their [editor](https://registry.jsonresume.org/editor) and then created this repo to maintain and update my resume.
+Refer to the Getting Started guide in [JSON Resume](https://jsonresume.org/getting-started)

 ## Development Workflow

 1. Activate the environment (automatic with direnv):